staticweb-io/static-deploy/README.md

 `nix build .#plugin`.
 This will create a zip file at `result/static-deploy.zip`.

+There is a slightly different build for the WordPress.org repo.
+This has a few differences like getting updates from WordPress.org instead of from GitHub.
+You can build it with `nix build .#pluginWpOrg`.

 If you make changes to composer.json, or composer.lock, you will need to update the vendorHashes in flake.nix by running